astropy/astropy/docs/nddata/nddata.rst

 :meth:`~astropy.nddata.nddata.NDArithmetic.divide` methods is to allow the combination of two data objects that have common WCS and shape and units consistent with the operation performed, with consistent behavior for masks, and with a framework to propagate uncertainties.
-Currently any flags on the operands are dropped so that the result of the operation always has no flags.
 These methods are intended for use by sub-classes and functions that deal with more complex combinations.